 New products in development for women distressed by a lack of sexual desire and satisfying sexual experiences are causing a stir, but not for the reasons one might expect.

 Do women have less of a right than men to combat sexual disorders with pills?
-That’s the argument that eight national and international women’s advocacy groups made to Janet Woodcock in late January.
+That’s the question eight national and international women’s advocacy groups asked Janet Woodcock in January.

 The advocacy groups pushed for a balanced FDA review of Raleigh, North Carolina-based Sprout Pharmaceuticals’ flibanserin, formerly a Boehringer Ingelheim (BI) project, aimed at hypoactive sexual desire disorder (HSDD).
 As defined by the American Psychiatric Association, HSDD is a “persistent or recurrent deficiency or absence of sexual fantasies and desire for sexual activity that causes marked distress or interpersonal difficulty.”

 The need for advocacy in support of a balanced flibanserin review was due to a “sharp contrast and disparity around gender when it comes to the evaluation of drugs that address the issue of low sexual desire,” wrote Loribeth Weinstein, CEO and executive director at Jewish Women International.
 As part of the organization’s mission to help “build empowered women and strong families [in the US] and around the world,” it pressed FDA to “make progress in equalizing the playing field through available medical treatment options for a woman’s individual sexual health.”